Jcohen010/airbyte_dagster_dbt_project/README.md

 #### Re-organize Models folder
 #### Build Models

+##### override database targets for staging and prod models.

 [workshop this]
 The design construction of these models is typically a joint effort between the data team and the stakeholders, so in this case just try and be creative and think of some questions that the fictional stakeholder might want to answer about the gym
-- [ ] How many members visit daily weekly etc
+- How many members visit daily weekly etc
-- [ ] What member has the highest visit rate
+- What member has the highest visit rate
-- [ ] What route has the highest rating on
+- What route has the highest rating on

 #### Test dbt-run